-- The scheme is not situated within 2km of, and does not share connectivity with, a 'European Site' designated for biodiversity features e.g., SAC, SPA, Ramsar site, etc. - The scheme will not impact the 'Battle of Inverkeithing II' Battlefield found within the southern extents.
+The scheme is not situated within, and does not share connectivity with, a European Site designated for biodiversity features e.g., SAC, SPA, Ramsar.

-- The scheme is not located within any designated landscape areas. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme is not located within a densely populated area.
+- Hare Moss LNCS and Brownmoor Heights LNCS border the carriageway within the scheme extents.
+However, works are restricted to made/engineered ground on the A7 carriageway therefore effects are expected to be negligible adverse in magnitude. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology or soils - The scheme is not located within a densely populated area.